Orlando Child Custody Attorney | Orlando Timesharing Attorney

 Physical and Legal Custody: Best Interests of the Children

 This brings us to another fine distinction which you should be aware of.
 “Physical” custody over a child is determined by the number of overnights the children spend with each parent (timesharing).
 “Legal” custody pertains to issues concerning the education (school designation), religious upbringing, health/dental/vision insurance for the children, and other major decisions that may need to be made for the health, welfare, and safety of the kids.
+One parent may have a majority of overnights with the kids, but this does not preclude the other parent from being heavily involved in his/her children’s lives.
+Certainly, child support may factor into the parties’ decisions when deciding how many overnights they will spend with their children.

 Child Custody Factors: Orlando Child Custody Attorney |Orlando Timesharing Attorney

-Custody Attorney and Orlando Timesharing Attorney Jacobs knows that child custody determinations are based on a number of factors.
+Custody Attorney and Orlando Timesharing Attorney Jacobs knows that child custody determinations are based on a number of statutory factors.
 Some of the most prominent factors are the health, safety and welfare the children.
-Are the parents living in a safe place, with a nurturing environment?
+For example, Are the parents living in a safe place, with a nurturing environment?
 Are the parents in constant turmoil and conflict with one another?
 Are the parents actively engaged in the daily lives of their kids?
 These are just some of the evidentiary factors the court will look toward when evaluating arguments as to who the parent most suited to have majority timesharing will be.

 Jonathan Jacobs is an Orlando Child Custody Attorney and Orlando Timesharing Attorney that loves working with families to achieve fair and reasonable solutions that are in the best interests of the children.
 Call today for your free consultation.
+We pride ourselves on being an affordable family law firm.